ghoomfrog/silili/README.md

 ### Context Phrases

-*aja* introduces context for the next phrase.
+*ja* introduces context for the next phrase.
 The context can be a topic, subject, condition or whatever.

-*iti aja ani jasa?* — Speaking of food, is this good?
+*iti ja ani jasa?* — Speaking of food, is this good?

-*ana aja kiwi iti.* — I ate the bird.
+*ana ja kiwi iti.* — I ate the bird.

-*iti jasa aja anta jasa.* — If the food is good, you're good.
+*iti jasa ja anta jasa.* — If the food is good, you're good.

 ### Requests and Commands